Electrical Systems

 short circuits

-An interruption in the intended flow of electricity, especially when current flows short of reaching a device.
+An interruption in the intended flow of electricity, especially when current flows without reaching the intended device.
 Short circuits cause excess current flow.

 shunt

 A low-resistance connection between two points in an electric circuit that forms an alternative path for a portion of the current.
-Shunts allow meters to produce accurate readings in a much wider range.
+Shunts allow ammeters to produce accurate readings in a much wider rangefor much larger currents.

 solenoid